Prevent Workplace Slips, Trips, and Falls—8 Safety Tips

 Falls often result from slips or trips, but they can also happen on their own.
 For example, a worker on a ladder or scaffolding can lose their balance and fall without slipping or tripping.
 Falls are also possible on flat surfaces and can still cause serious injuries.

 Once you understand the hazards that lead to each type of accident, you can identify and mitigate risks in your workplace.
-Here are some of the most common causes of workplace slips, trips, and falls:
+Here are some of the most common causes of slips, trips, and falls in the workplace:

 - Spills of wet or dry substances